Dynatrace/backstage-plugin/CONTRIBUTING.md

 ## Prerequisites and installation

-Please find the getting started guide, installation detail, and more in the [README](README.md) of the repository.
+Please find the getting started guide, installation details, and more in the [README](README.md) of the repository.

 - If you haven't already,